xpertopensourcegh/harness-core-ui/src/modules/70-pipeline/components/AbstractSteps/readme.md

 - validateInputSet - method to validate the input set data and return errors in the formik errors object
 - readonly support - All fields should be readonly support
 - Step should show only fields which are runtime input

+#### Variable View

+You can use <VariablesListTable /> component to render variable list view but make sure to pass flattened object individually

+- \_hasStepVariables - set the value to true under constructor if variable view is written for this.

 #### Yaml Support